 Why This Copy Works: This well-made listing ad signs leave a lot up to one’s imagination.
 We know there’s a townhouse for sale on a gorgeous, tree-lined street.
 Maybe that’s all we need.
 I like the mystery.
 The simplicity here lets the environment do the heavy lifting and the bright pink logo elevates the overall look, keeping the ad from feeling stale or boring.

 Why This Copy Works: In the first example, Halstead uses a clever play on words in hopes their audience will pause just one second longer.
 “Move to what moves you, huh?
 That’s clever.
 What’s this?
 Halstead?
 I’ll look into them.”
 This second example lets the bright poppy colors do the heavy lifting.
 It’s hard to ignore the vibrancy, and an open house with this chic of a sign is probably a property worth seeing.

 15. Realtor.com Subway Ad

-Making a pun about the subway seems like something of a rite of passage (ha!) for advertising execs cutting their teeth on subway signage.
-Realtor.com’s ad here on the other hand seems to have been well thought out and well conceived.
-It may not look like it, but that’s an LCD display that alternates between ads like this and upcoming subway departures.
-Eyeballs get glued to these signs like rats to pizza. 🍕🐀#pizzarat
+Why This Copy Works: Making a pun about the subway seems like something of a rite of passage (ha!) for advertising execs cutting their teeth on transit signage.
+Realtor.com’s ad here, on the other hand, is well thought out.
+The cheeky play on the ad’s placement—an LCD display that alternates between ads like this and upcoming subway departures—make this ad really stand out.

 16. Realtor.com House Wrap Ad